Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 4. Credit cards

-If you have a high credit card limit with low or no interest for a time, you might be able to use it to pay off your timeshare with a credit card.
-But be aware this can be risky.
-When the low intro interest rate expires, you’ll be hit with higher interest rates.
+If you have a high credit card limit with low or no interest for a promotional period, you could potentially use it to pay off your timeshare.
+But be aware: This can be risky.
+When the low intro rate expires, you’ll be hit with high rates.
 And one late or missed payment could lead to an interest rate hike overnight.

 5. Borrowing from a 401(k)